Kronuz/pyScss/docs/syntax.rst

 Built-in functions
 ------------------

-All of the functions described in `the Sass documentation`_ are supported.
+All of the Sass 3.2 functions described in `the Sass documentation`_ are supported.

 .. _the Sass documentation: <http://sass-lang.com/docs/yardoc/Sass/Script/Functions.html